 We require third parties to respect the security of your data and to treat it in accordance with the law and/or our instructions or as part of our regulatory or insurance obligations.

-We do not transfer personal data received via our Websites outside of the European Economic Area.
+We do not transfer personal data received via our Website outside of the UK or European Economic Area.

 Security

-We have put in place measures to protect the security of your information.
+We have put in place measures to protect the security of your personal data.
 Details of these measures are available upon request.

-We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, the access to and use of the personal data that we collect is restricted to those employees who need the personal data to perform a specific job role or activity.
-They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.